cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 --8<-- "ad-error-map.md"

 ## File/Directory IO Error Handling Idioms
 For our examples, we are going to use a [CakeFile](files.md) object.
 However, all of the idioms presented will work with [CakeDir](directories.md) objects.
-Only the possible outcome values will be different, since directory IO operations are distinct from file IO operations in CakeIO.
+Only the possible outcome values will be different, since directory IO operations are distinct from file IO operations in Cake IO.

 === "C++"
     File/Directory IO operations will return either an {{ link_results('FCakeResultFileIO', 'fcakeresultfileio') }} or an {{ link_results('FCakeResultDirIO', 'fcakeresultdirio') }} result type, respectively.
 If you are unfamiliar with result types, please glance over those sections and refer to them as necessary when viewing the following idioms.